garrandall/popular-music-data/tracks/charity-ball-fanny.md

 You got my number

 Charity ball
-Ooh, stand, ooh
+Oh, stand, oh
 Move to Charity Ball
-Dance, ooh, stand, ooh
+Dance, oh, stand, oh
 Move to charity ball

 Come on and grab a partner